UMCFS/Rules/CommunityRules.md

 8. **Advertising other Discords, whether in the server or in DMs, without the permission of an admin is forbidden.** We censor Discord invites.
 Please DM <@575252669443211264> if you would like to request permission to share a particular server.

-9. **Don't ask questions about stock in stock-alerts channels.** Messages in stock-alerts channels are intended to *provide* information about what's in stock at the store.
-Questions about stock can be directed to specific store-chat channels.
+9. **Don't ask questions about stock in stock announcements channels.** Messages in stock announcement channels are intended to *provide* information about what's in stock at the store.
+Questions about stock can be directed to specific store general-chat channels.

 10. **Ban evasion is forbidden.** Creating a new account to get around a ban will result in your new account being banned, along with a report to Discord Trust and Safety, who will likely terminate all of your accounts permanently.